iainctduncan/papers/source/background.rst

-For the purpose of keeping this discussion within a reasonable length, I will likewise categorize the historical and currently popular computer music programming environments into three general categories: domain-specific textual languages, visual patching environments, and general purpose programming languages that are run with music-specific libraries or within musical frameworks.
+For the purpose of keeping this discussion within a reasonable length, I will likewise categorize the historical and currently popular computer music programming environments into three general categories: domain-specific textual languages, visual patching environments, and general-purpose programming languages that are run with music-specific libraries or within musical frameworks.

 I will briefly discuss each of these, listing various examples, but focusing on a representative tool from each family.